 “Did you drive here?”

 “I walked.”
 Jay ordered Dan a pint of stout.
 “Beatrice left the centipede-party because of me.”
-Dan drank half the pint the moment it was set before him.
+Dan drank half the pint the moment it was put before him.
 “I made her shake my hand and she couldn’t stand me anymore.
-She pretended she was called by the hospital, and she left in such a hurry she didn’t see the bus.”
+She pretended she was called by the hospital and left in such a hurry she didn’t see the bus.”

 “Dan, even if that were true, it wouldn’t be your fault.”